Quentin Grimes NBA Preview vs. the Cavaliers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Grimes' prop bets, and some stats and trends to help you find good wagers.
+Below, we look at Grimes' stats and trends to help you pick out the best prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.